 Study in Russia

-Russia is one of the most beautiful countries in Europe and with an interesting history and past that has made it one of the most sought after destinations for studying different subjects at graduate and post graduate levels.
+Russia is one of the most beautiful countries in Europe with an interesting history and past that has made it one of the most sought after destinations for studying different subjects at under graduate and post graduate levels.
 Yes, there has been some conflict in the past, which led to students staying away from studying here, but over the past decade, this country offers you a spectacular zone for studying diverse subjects.
 It sprawls across two continents and has 9 time zones.
 Russia remains to be the largest country in the world by far.
-With a rich cultural heritage, adverse diversities - when it comes to geography - and the home to some of the richest institutions in the world when it come education.
+A rich cultural heritage, adverse diversities - when it comes to geography - and the home to some of the richest institutions in the world when it come education, Russia is preferred study abroad destination.

 Emerging as one of the most rapidly growing economies across the world, Russia decided to internationalize its higher education system and started developing its universities and extending support for international applicants.